 Explore the trails

-- Dogs on or off leash must be under control and close to the trails at all times.
+- Dogs on or off leash must be under control and close to the trail at all times.

 Directions & parking